Varadhan's Decomposition of Shift-Invariant Closed $L^2$-forms for Large Scale Interacting Systems on the Euclidean Lattice: Co-local Functions and Forms

 \section{Co-local Functions and Forms}

 In this section, we introduce the data $((X,E),(S,\phi),r)$ which will be used to construct our model.
-We will then introduce the notion of co-local functions and forms on the configuration space with transition structure of our model.
+We will then introduce the notion of co-local functions and forms on the configuration space of our model.